Santa dad and elf daughter spread holiday cheer

 Besides the warm fire and free candy canes, the main attraction is Santa’s Workshop.

-“It used to be her playhouse,” Rozell said Friday.
+“It used to be her playhouse,” Rozell said.
 “I talked to her late this fall, and I asked her if it’s OK to convert it to Santa’s Workshop for the children to come see Santa Claus.
 She thought it was a wonderful idea.”

 Rozell suits up as Santa, Nikya as an elf, and together they bring the North Pole to their small street.
 Nikya helps her father collect wood for the fire and set things up so the two can see people between 4 p.m. and 8 p.m.